azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 # Pragmatic Testing and Avoiding Common Pitfalls

 The main purpose of writing tests is to make sure that the software works as expected.
-Tests also gives you confidence that a change you made in one module is not going to break stuff in the same or other modules.
+Tests also gives you confidence that a change you make in one module is not going to break stuff in the same or other modules.

 Not all applications requires writing tests.
 If you are building a basic application with a straight forward domain then you can test the complete app using manual testing.
 Having said that in most professional environments, you are working with a complicated domain with business rules.
 These business rules form the basis on which company operates and generates revenue.